ppatel221/xtractor/README.md

 # xtractor #
+A python library which gives information about a specific file.

 * ### This library containing functions compute the following things:
   * Return the name of the file
   * Return the size of a given file name